carlosaicrag/module-4-resources/week10/d3/db_design+more_sql.md

 > In JOINs RDBMS can create an execution plan that is better for your query and can predict what data should be loaded to be processed and save time, unlike the sub-query where it will run all the queries and load all their data to do the processing.
 The good thing in sub-queries is that they are more readable than JOINs: that's why most new SQL people prefer them; it is the easy way; but when it comes to performance, JOINS are better in most cases

+* use subqueries
+  * returning a single value
+  * checking when a value is in a list of values
+* use joins
+  * getting data from multiple tables on a match condition

 ```sql
 select * from actors
 join castings on castings.actor_id = actors.id